U-Pick Apples at Soons Orchards FAQ

 Once we open U-pick Labor Day weekend, apple picking will be open 10-4 each weekend plus holiday Mondays.

-We will be open weekends until there’s not enough apples available; 2021 is a big crop, so we even have picking into November!
+We will be open weekends until there’s not enough apples available; 2022 is a small crop, so we may not make it past Columbus Day, but we won't know til we get there.

 Please arrive by 3:30 so you have time to pick.